Be Prepared: Crucial Interview Questions for English Teachers Applying Abroad

 By asking this question, your interviewer really wants to know about the skills you have that are relevant to the job.
 For this reason, you need to frame your answer in a way that tells them you’re qualified for this particular position.

-For example, if you were interviewing for an elementary school position in South Korea, here are some ways you could answer the question:
+For example, let’s say you’re interviewing for an elementary school position in South Korea.

 • I enjoy trying new things and learning about new cultures, and have taken the time to learn a little bit about Korean history.